Tips For Setting Up A Nursery For Your Baby

 2. Safe Sleeping

 A simple fitted sheet and a sleeping bag are safe alternatives.
+You may need a baby blanket, but make sure it's tucked in well.

 We like the Wilson and Frenchy Organic Sheets as they avoid any chemicals. ergoPouch has a range of safe sleeping swaddles and bags.